gokulkrishh/demo-progressive-web-app/README.md

         $ npm install --global manifest-json
       ```

-  - [x] - Cache API call's to show API response from cache when offline.
+  - [ ] - Cache API response to show when offline - In progress

-  - [ ] - Push notification
+  - [ ] - Push notification - In progress

 ## Reference